-Our logo, the Hand, is a symbol that has been used since the dawn of civilization in many cultures throughout history.
-It is most prevalent today in Islamic societies where it is known as the "Khamsa" from the Arabic word for "five", referring to the digits of the hand, or as commonly known in Western societies, the Hand of Fatima.
-It is widely used throughout the Islamic world, mostly in the Middle East, Iran, Turkey and North Africa.
+The Hand, is a symbol that has been used since the dawn of civilization in many cultures throughout history.
+It is most prevalent today in Middle Eastern societies where it is known as the "Khamsa" from the Arabic word for "five", referring to the digits of the hand, or as the 'Hand of Fatima' in reference to prophet Mohammad's daughter, Fatima Zahra

 While the “Khamsa” has been mainly linked to Islamic societies, the origin of the Hand symbol actually predates Islam and can also be found in other older cultures and traditions.
-It has been used in ancient Punic (Phoenician) and early Egyptian cultures and still exists in Hindu (Humsa), Catholic (Mano Ponderosa) and Native American traditions.
-In the Jewish culture especially, the same symbol, though with a slightly different design, is commonly known as "hamsa" or "chamsa", also meaning “five”, and in Jewish lore it is known as the Hand of Miriam, in reference to the sister of Moses and Aaron.
-Some also link the symbol to the five books of Torah.
+It has been used in ancient Phoenician and early Egyptian cultures and still exists in Hindu (Humsa), Catholic (Mano Ponderosa) and Native American traditions.
+In the Jewish culture it is commonly known as "hamsa" or "chamsa", also meaning “five”, and in Jewish lore it is known as the 'Hand of Miriam', in reference to the sister of Moses and Aaron.

 The Hand often serves as talismanic way of averting the evil eye, bringing good luck or protection and appears in various stylized designs and often used in amulets, charms, jewelry, door entrances, cars, and other places.